-sharing between organizations interacts with rent extraction within organizations and horizontal externalities across organizations?
-To answer these questions, we analyze a model with two independent principals who exert production externalities on each other and delegate production to exclusive agents.3 Agent are privately informed about their marginal costs of production, which may be positively or negatively correlated.4 Hence, agents' information must be obtained by principals through the design of incentive-compatible contracts.
-Before contracting with agents, each principal simultaneously and non-cooperatively chooses whether to commit to share this information.5
+What are the drivers of information sharing decisions in these contexts?
+How does information sharing between organizations interact with rent extraction within organizations and horizontal externalities across organizations?
+To answer these questions, we analyze a model with two independent principals who exert production externalities on each other and delegate production to exclusive agents.
+Agents are privately informed about their marginal costs of production, which may be positively or negatively correlated.
+Hence, agents' information must be obtained by principals through the design of incentive-compatible contracts.
+Before contracting with agents, each principal simultaneously and non-cooperatively chooses whether to commit to share this information.